 Consensus on IOTA

 The primary goal of consensus in distributed systems is to establish a consistent order of transactions and ensure their availability.
-In IOTA, consensus is achieved through a combination of Delegated Proof-of-Stake (dPoS) and the Mysticeti Byzantine Fault Tolerant (BFT) consensus protocol.
+In IOTA, consensus is achieved through a combination of Delegated Proof-of-Stake (dPoS) and a Byzantine Fault Tolerant (BFT) protocol.
+Currently, the Testnet and Mainnet validators employ the Mysticeti BFT protocol, however they will switch to the Starfish BFT protocol, already deployed on the Devnet, once the validators accept the protocol upgrade.

 IOTA's consensus mechanism ensures: